All About Double Taxation Avoidance Agreement

 Double Taxation agreements merely seek to do away with Double Taxation in instances of cross-border income flow.
 They are widely pursued by nations to prevent a situation where international economic activities are discouraged.

-In short, when two taxes are applied to the same source of income before it is converted to net income, this is known as Double Taxation.
+In short, double taxation occurs when two taxes are applied to the same source of income before it is converted to net income.

 Understanding Double Taxation Avoidance Agreement (DTAA)